 - Click Save.

 - Go to the Sign on tab.
-In the authentication domain field, input your authentication domain ID, which you'll find in New Relic's authentication domain UI.
+In the authentication domain field, input your authentication domain ID, which you'll find in our authentication domain UI.

 If you don't already have your user groups set up in Okta, you'll need to create them.
-These will be the groups that you'll later assign access grants to in New Relic, which will be what gives those groups access to specific roles on specific accounts.
+These will be the groups that you'll later assign role and account access to in New Relic.
 To learn how to create groups, see Okta's documentation on groups.

 Next, you'll assign users.
 Assigning users is done using two different tabs in the app.
 We recommend having your New Relic users selected on the Assignments tab and their associated groups selected on the Push groups tab.